-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 Publishing your Workers application should now cause issue updates to start appearing in your Slack channel, as the GitHub webhook can now successfully reach your Workers webhook route:

 In this tutorial, you built and published a Cloudflare Workers application that can respond to GitHub webhook events, and allow GitHub API lookups within Slack.
-If you’d like to see the full source code for this application, you can find the repo on GitHub.
+If you would like to review the full source code for this application, you can find the repository on GitHub.